2015 Regulations Download

-- Hunts Kart Racing Club will organise Club Race Meetings for 2013 on dates - 13th January Nat B, 9th February Nat B, 9th March Nat B,14th April Nat B, 11th May Nat B, 8th/9th June-double Club round Nat B, 14th July Nat B, 8th September Nat B, 13th October Nat B, 10th November Nat B, 8th December Nat B. 3 additional Fridays may be used as practice between April and October - TBC.
-The HKRC 2012 Club Championship will be held over 12 rounds with 11 to count.
+- Hunts Kart Racing Club will organise Club Race Meetings for 2015 dates on 11th January,8th February,8th March,11th/12th April,10th May,13th,14th June,12th July,13th September,10th/11th October,8th November,13th December.
+3 additional Fridays may be used as practice between April and October.
+The HKRC 2015 Club Championship will be held over 12 rounds with 11 to count.
 Permit Numbers TBA.
+Status of race weekend to range from Clubman to Nat A

 - The events are held under the general regulations of the motor sports association (incorporating the provisions of the international sporting code of the FIA) and these supplementary regulations.

-- The events will be open to holders of a) an appropriate current MSA Competition licence and b) racing membership of an ABkC club.
+- The events will be open to holders of a) a current MSA Competition licence and b) racing membership of an ABkC club.

-- The race events will be held over the 2nd weekend of each month and will run two heats and a final for Jan, Feb, Mar, Nov and Dec with the remaining calendar months with three heats and a final.
+- The race events will be held the 2nd weekend of each month and will run two heats and a final for Jan, Feb, Mar, Nov and Dec with the remaining calendar months with qualifying and or heats and a final.
 The events having the option to run on circuit one 989.5m or circuit two 1049m.
 Gearbox will run circuit three 958.5m throughout the season.
 Karts only are eligible to race.
-Allotted laps and timed heats and finals with qualifying will be used for race format.
-Timed races +1 lap can be used along with a qualifying session to be timed
+Allotted laps and timed heats and finals + 1 lap with qualifying will be used for race format.

 - The start positions for all kart classes excluding gearbox will be rolling with the start line situated along Hines straight between post 8 and 1.

-- The event list will be open on the day after the preceding meeting and close 8 days prior to the meeting.
+- The event list will be open on the day after the preceding meeting and close 7 days prior to the meeting.
 An entry fee of £45.00 for members and £55.00 for non-members must be sent with the entry form to the Competition Secretary.
-No entries may be made by telephone.
+No entries accepted by telephone.

-- Should the meeting be cancelled, entry fees may be carried over at the discretion of the club.
+- Meeting cancellation, entry fees may be carried over at the discretion of the club.
 Any entry cancelled after the closing date will not be eligible for a refund, or to be carried over to the next race meeting.

-- Stewards of the meeting shall be Derek Daglass, Mark Lawman, Clerk of Course t.b.a, Secretary of Meeting Daphne Freeman, Chief Scrutineer Martin Chesterman, Chief Timekeeper Sarah Freeman.
+- Stewards of the meeting shall be Mark Lawman, Geoff Boswell, Barry Sheldon Clerk of Course t.b.a, Secretary of Meeting Daphne Freeman, Chief Scrutineer Nigel Freeman, Chief Timekeeper Sarah Freeman.

 - Wheel/tyres are not permitted to be changed on dummy grid.
 The assembly area is the area for this activity.
-A 2 minute warning will be given before previous race finishes and if not on the grid the competitor will be placed at the back of the grid
+A two minute warning will be given before previous race finishes and if not on the grid the competitor will be placed at the back of the grid.

 - In the event of a red flag or major incident the HKRC Ltd Major Incident Plan will come into operation as the displayed in the race control.

-- All entrants are responsible for the members of their supporting team, relatives and friends, for the proper positioning of the vehicles and equipment and for their proper use of all club facilities.
+- All entrants are responsible for the members of their supporting team, relatives and friends, for the proper positioning of the vehicles and equipment and correct use of all club facilities.
 Drivers will be excluded from the meeting if they, or any members of their team, are found damaging crops, any part of the track or surroundings; breaching these rules, or in any way conducting themselves contrary to a standard reasonably expected such as abusive or threatening behaviour to any HKRC official will result in a LIFE ban.
-The club will refuse for LIFE the future entry of any offender.

 - Motorised bikes/ scooters are not allowed to be used in the paddock, track, or car park areas around the site over the race weekend.
 Push bikes, skateboards etc. may not be used from 9a.m until 6 p.m. on any day where practice, either unofficial or official, or racing is taking place.